minwrytes/generate-grabcar-ereceipt/README.md

 This script is used to generate GrabCar E-Receipt.
 Use at your own risk.

 ### Installation
-Make sure you have Node JS installed
+1. Make sure you have Node JS installed
+2. Run `yarn install` or `npm install`

 ### Run
 1. Fill in the data in csv file. follow the csv template